Last updated 26th June 2020.

 If you agree to be on and to remain on our contact list, from time to time we will send you:

 - information about our BTL products

 - information about BTL related events (for example, news about the Surpass conference)

 The legal basis of our processing of your contact information is consent (Article 6(1)(a) of the General Data Protection Regulation).

 Categories of personal data that we hold about you are typically name, email address and details that relate to your professional job role.

 We use Mailchimp to send our marketing communications.
-Mailchimp is a US company that has privacy shield status.
-Having privacy shield status means that Mailchimp is obliged to protect your contact information and use it only on BTL’s instructions.
+Mailchimp is a US company that has an appropriate safeguard mechanism in place for personal data processing which means that Mailchimp is obliged to protect BTL marketing information and use it only on BTL’s instructions.

 We use other third party providers to help us to store and manage contact information, for example, Google LLC and Zapier Inc.